datacamp-content-public/Application-Creating-Robust-Python-Projects/slides/chapter_1_4ed97d102f4ad7cd2a3d795aaa18a8c5.md

 `@part1`
 The opposite of modular is monolithic.

-An example of a monolithic file is a Jupyter Notebook that has all of the
+An example of a monolithic file is a Jupyter Notebook that contains all project
 - code,
 - documentation, and
 - output.